z4f1r0v/zafirov.me/content/posts/challenges.md

 The bold - both meanings of the word - statements from the previous two paragraphs are deeply connected and lead (me) to the following understanding - __every day that you wake up, and you get to realize it is a great day already__.
-That's the base line.
+That's the baseline.
 Ground zero.
 Rock bottom.
 From here on in everything is a gain.
 The bad things are life experiences.
-The good things are just a follow up of the previous ones.
+The good things are just a follow-up of the previous ones.
-Life is multi-dimensional and full of colors so everything counts, everything matters.
+Life is multidimensional and full of colors so everything counts, everything matters.
 In other words - time is our most precious resource, so we should be mindful how we spend it.

 And so we are here.
 Alive.
 Today.
 Again.
 And it feels awesome!